Polynomial decompositions with invariance and positivity inspired by tensors: Conclusions and Outlook

 In summary, we have defined and studied several decompositions of multivariate polynomials into local polynomials, each containing only a subset of variables.
 The variables are divided into blocks, and each local polynomial uses only one block.
 We describe a decomposition with a weighted simplicial complexes $\Omega$, whose vertices describe the individual blocks, and facets the summation indices.
 For polynomials invariant under the permutation of blocks of variables, we have defined and studied an invariant decomposition.
 We have also defined an invariant decomposition with local positivity conditions, specifically, with the separable and sum of squares condition.
 Our approach is inspired by the tensor network approach from quantum information theory; in particular, the framework of this work was previously applied to tensor decompositions \cite{De19d} and studied in the approximate case in Ref.\ \cite{De20}.

-Specifically, we have defined invariant polynomial decompositions (\cref{def:omegaG-dec}) and shown that every $G$-invariant polynomial admits an $(\Omega,G)$-decomposition if $G$ acts freely on $\Omega$ (\cref{thm:omegaG-dec}), and that every group action can be made free by increasing the number of summation indices (\cref{pro:extend}).
-Moreover, if $G$ is a blending group action, every $G$-invariant polynomial can be written as a difference of two $(\Omega,G)$-decompositions (\cref{thm:omegaG-diff}).
-We have also defined the separable $(\Omega,G)$-decomposition (\cref{def:sepdec}), and sum of squares $(\Omega,G)$-decomposition (\cref{def:sos-dec}), and have shown that they exist if $G$ acts freely on $\Omega$ (\cref{thm:sep} and \cref{cor:sos}, respectively).
+Specifically, we have defined invariant polynomial decompositions (Definition \ref{def:omegaG-dec}) and shown that every $G$-invariant polynomial admits an $(\Omega,G)$-decomposition if $G$ acts freely on $\Omega$ (Theorem \ref{thm:omegaG-dec}), and that every group action can be made free by increasing the number of summation indices (Proposition \ref{pro:extend}).
+Moreover, if $G$ is a blending group action, every $G$-invariant polynomial can be written as a difference of two $(\Omega,G)$-decompositions (Theorem \ref{thm:omegaG-diff}).
+We have also defined the separable $(\Omega,G)$-decomposition (Definition \ref{def:sepdec}), and sum of squares $(\Omega,G)$-decomposition (Definition \ref{def:sos-dec}), and have shown that they exist if $G$ acts freely on $\Omega$ (Theorem \ref{thm:sep} and Corollary \ref{cor:sos}, respectively).

-In addition, we have shown that the $(\Omega,G)$-rank of a polynomial can be upper bounded in terms of its separable and sos rank, and that the sos rank can often be upper bounded by its separable rank (\cref{pro:inequalitites}).
-In the reverse direction such inequalities cannot exist, since there exists a sequence of polynomials with constant $(\Omega,G)$-rank and a diverging sos or separable rank (\cref{cor:rank-sep}).
-Yet, these separations are not robust with respect to approximations, due to the upper bound of the approximate separable invariant decomposition provided in \cref{thm:approxSeparable}.
-Finally, for decompositions on the circle with translational invariance, we have shown it is undecidable whether the global polynomial is sos or nonnegative for all system sizes (\cref{thm:und}).
+In addition, we have shown that the $(\Omega,G)$-rank of a polynomial can be upper bounded in terms of its separable and sos rank, and that the sos rank can often be upper bounded by its separable rank (Proposition \ref{pro:inequalitites}).
+In the reverse direction such inequalities cannot exist, since there exists a sequence of polynomials with constant $(\Omega,G)$-rank and a diverging sos or separable rank (Corollary \ref{cor:rank-sep}).
+Yet, these separations are not robust with respect to approximations, due to the upper bound of the approximate separable invariant decomposition provided in Theorem \ref{thm:approxSeparable}.
+Finally, for decompositions on the circle with translational invariance, we have shown it is undecidable whether the global polynomial is sos or nonnegative for all system sizes (Theorem \ref{thm:und}).

-This work has left two ``immediate" open questions: Whether the rank separations also hold with respect to a bounded number of variables but unbounded degree (\cref{conj:sep}), and whether there exist non-factorizable $(\Omega,G)$ structures (\cref{qu:fact}).
+This work has left two ``immediate'' open questions: Whether the rank separations also hold with respect to a bounded number of variables but unbounded degree (Conjecture \ref{conj:sep}), and whether there exist non-factorizable $(\Omega,G)$ structures (Question \ref{qu:fact}).
 A more general open question concerns the full characterization of the existence of invariant polynomial decompositions, as freeness of the group action only provides a sufficient condition.
 Our investigations indicate that it may also be necessary, but we were not able to prove it.

 A very interesting question is: What is the \emph{border rank} of an $(\Omega,G)$-decomposition?
 The border rank provides a complementary notion of approximation than the one considered here, and shows surprising features for tensors (instead of matrices).
 The $(\Omega,G)$-framework is an invitation to generalise this study to tensor decompositions on $\Omega$, possibly with invariance.